Indiica/rescue-dogs/README.md

 + **The footer**

-The footer section includes address, phone number, mail and links to the relevant social media sites for Rescue Dogs.
+The footer section includes address, a phone number, an email and links to the relevant social media sites for Rescue Dogs.
 The links will open to a new tab to allow easy navigation for the user.
 ![The footer](assets/images/Footer.webp)

 + **The Adopt Page**

-The Adopt page includes photos of the available dogs for adopting with their Names and Year of rescuing.
+The Adopt page includes photos of the available dogs for adopting with their Names and Year of rescuing.There is also a button *"Contact us for more informations!"* that is leading users to the Contact section.
 ![The Adopt page](assets/images/adopt%20page%20readme.webp)

 + **The Donate Page**